 Multiple pollutant models were utilized in a few studies, however the vast majority of studies focused on single pollutant measurements and models.
 Considering the large number of pollutants attributed to coal production, the interaction toxicants have with one another is important to assess to fully understand the impact coal emissions has on public health.

 Intervention studies such as those conducted following the closure of the Tongliang power plant in China and the conversion from coal-based to natural gas power production in Israel, provide a nice natural experiment to study the impact of reduced emissions following the elimination of coal combustion.
 These studies have a number of benefits.
 By using the same exposed base population residual confounding is limited.
 The cohort provides its own control for comparison pre and post intervention.
 This of course assumes no major migration or demographic change in the intervening period.
 This is only beneficial for more acute health outcomes as chronic conditions such as cancer rates are not likely to change significantly immediately following power plant closure or conversion.
-An additional benefit of intervention studies and natural expirements is that they help to strengthen a causal relationship between coal emissions and increased mortality and morbidity based on reversal of effect component of Hill’s criteria (Hill 1965).
-Intervention studies are also useful in determining benefit of plant closure and conversion for cost-benefit analyses as demonstrated in the Levy and Leuken studies, the impact of which plays heavily on policy considerations.
+An additional benefit of intervention studies and natural experiments is that they help to strengthen a causal relationship between coal emissions and increased mortality and morbidity based on reversal of effect component of Hill’s (1965) criteria.
+Intervention studies are also useful in determining benefit of plant closure and conversion for cost-benefit analyses as demonstrated in the studies of Levy et al. (2009) and Lueken et al. (2016), the impact of which plays heavily on policy considerations.

 Conclusion

 In conclusion, there is a large and growing body of epidemiological evidence associating emissions from coal-fired power plants with increased morbidity and mortality worldwide.
-Significant improvement in child health, overall mortality and decreased health related expenses is associated with closure of coal-fired power plants.
-There is however a need for improvement of exposure modelling and incorporating confounding by SES to produce high-quality literature assessing the impact of coal-fired power plant emissions on health.
+Significant improvement in child health, overall mortality and decreased health-related expenses is associated with closure of coal-fired power plants.
+There is however a need for improvement of exposure modeling and incorporating confounding by SES to produce high-quality literature assessing the impact of coal-fired power plant emissions on health.
 Future research should emphasize the impact of greenhouse gas emissions and global warming, focus on natural experiments following power plant closures, and emphasize the economic benefit and policy implications of ending dependence on coal-based energy production.

 Acknowledgments